+(A-B) x C

-A = Pre-disability monthly earnings
+- A = Pre-disability monthly earnings

-B = Post-disability monthly earnings
+- B = Post-disability monthly earnings

-C = the monthly Total Disability Benefit
+- C = the monthly Total Disability Benefit

 b.
 Business Overheads

 The amount of this benefit is the lesser of the insured monthly benefit and the allowable business expenses actually incurred in the month the Insured Person is suffering partial disability.